hyprwm/hyprland-wiki/content/hypr-ecosystem/dev/hyprlang.md

 ### Categories

-Categories can be regular, and "special".
+Categories can be regular or "special".

 Both are specified in the same way: